Emergency Preparation

 Welcome to Prepare In A Year.

-Our goal is to help guide you to develop your desired level of preparedness in a series of small steps over the next eleven months (we are off to a bit of a late start).
+Our goal is to help guide you to develop your desired level of preparedness in a series of small steps over the next twelve months.
 We will be suggesting action steps as well as recommending levels of preparedness.

-Here are the topics we will be covering by month in 2024:
+Here are the topics we will be covering by month in 2025, as well as the most current newsletters available:

 Month - Topic